HomeLingwa de Planeta — a step towards the global language.

 Juma sabah me safari — On Friday morning I am going for a trip

 The grammar of LdP is simple.
-Verbs have one and the same form for the infinitive, present tense and imperative; adjectives are invariable; and adverbs of course are invariable.
+Verbs are invariable; adjectives are invariable; and adverbs of course are invariable.
 With the exception of plural endings –s (after vowels) and -es (after consonants), nouns are invariable as well.
 We try to avoid changing the forms of words (inflections), so instead of endings we often use particles, including some connected to the main word by a hyphen.
 We believe this makes the recognition of words easier.
 All this makes LdP text easy to understand.

 Speaking of the grammar of a unifying language, we believe that the scheme does not have to be too strict.
 The grammar system should be flexible enough to be able to incorporate almost any word without serious deformation.
 For example, LdP incorporates such a universally understood word as the English "go".
-It has no additional endings in LdP; as in English, it is invariable in the infinitive, imperative and present tense.
+It has no additional endings in LdP and is not inflected.

 In the same way LdP incorporates short Chinese words such as "gao" and "hao."
 We believe, actually, that brevity is very important.
 Zipf's law says that the most common words tend to be short; the future global language will be a language of short words.
 LdP appreciates brevity.